kudrykv/latex-yearly-planner/README.md

 Spoiler alert: it won't be easy.
 Anyhow, more info on this will come.

+### Tackling

+I suggest looking at [rubify2](https://github.com/kudrykv/latex-yearly-planner/tree/rubify2) branch.
+It is an ongoing refactor, and it can generate MOS template.

 ## Quick Start Guide
 Here are the steps to quickly get the project up and running.